cometbft/cometbft/spec/p2p/reactor-survey.md

 ## PEX

 It is our understanding that from a functional viewpoint the PEX reactor should be considered part of the p2p system.
 Right now, PEX (peer exchange) is implemented as yet another reactor on top of P2P.

+## Prioritization of messages

+> TODO: are there priorities between / within the reactors?